 Saxophonist Bobby Watson may be best known for his four years with Art Blakey and the Jazz Messengers, but his distinguished career also includes work with Max Roach, Wynton Marsalis, Betty Carter, Carlos Santana, Horizon and the 29th Street Saxophone Quartet.
 He is currently Director of Jazz Studies at the University of Missouri-Kansas City Conservatory of Music.

 A memorable Lee Konitz moment occurred just before we met.
 Stepping off the elevator on his hotel floor, I heard the faint sound of an alto saxophone gradually growing louder as I walked toward his room.
 I stood outside his door listening to him practice, transfixed by his sound and melodic variations.
 Eventually, he took a break, which broke the spell and I knocked.
-For this B&A, the 82 year-old Konitz was characteristically outspoken and unguarded.
+For this B&A (from the June, 2010 issue of JazzTimes ), the 82 year-old Konitz was characteristically outspoken and unguarded.
 Continue reading →

 Ray Barretto suggested we do the interview for this piece following his Kennedy Center gig back in 2004.
 We sat in his hotel room at the Watergate and stayed up until the early morning hours listening to music and sharing stories.
 When we finished and he was walking me to the door, I asked if there was anything he would have wanted me to play for him.
 He said yes, Duke Ellington.
 Ray Barretto passed away 16 months later at the age of 76.